For U.S. Citizens - Federal Student Loan Information and Instructions

 Entrance Counseling/Interview and Master Promissory Note(s)

 Once Federal Loan(s) have been approved and processed, you must complete an Entrance Counseling/Interview.
-The interview is required by the federeal government to be sure that student borrowers understand the terms and conditions of the loans.
+The interview is required by the federal government to be sure that student borrowers understand the terms and conditions of the loans.
 You will also need to complete and sign a Master Promissory Note(s).
 Please note, if you borrow both the Unsubsidized loan and the GradPlus loan, a Master Promissory Note must be completed for each loan.
 You will receive instructions on how to complete the Entrance Counseling/Interview and the Master Promissory Note (MPN) at a later date.
-Your loans cannot disburse without the complete of the requirements.
+Your loans cannot disburse without completing these requirements.

 The Direct Student Loan programs are summarized on the Federal Student Aid website.